Network Storage: Lesson 3 of 5.

 Fibre channel vs. iSCSI

-TechRepublic members discuss the advantages and disadvantages of both types of technology.
+TechRepublic members discuss the advantages and disadvantages of both

 - Fibre channel